World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 A: We’re looking at startups that have solid financial and technical scale-up plans within a five year horizon.
 If your current solution does not meet this time frame, we encourage your team to focus on an aspect of the problem that will render a commercially viable product or service in less than five years for our competition.

-Q: How will contestants be assured that their technologies, concepts, and inventions will not be stolen during the contest?
+Q: How will applicants be assured that their technologies, concepts, and inventions will not be stolen during the contest?

-A: We appreciate your concern regarding this very sensitive matter.
+A: We appreciate concern regarding this very sensitive matter.
 Our judges will handle the executive summaries and business plans that we receive with caution.
-However, the judges, sponsors, partners and Cleantech Open organizers will not enter into a non-disclosure agreement with any entrant and by entering the competition; each entrant will acknowledge that information provided by such entrant is at risk of disclosure.
+However, the judges, sponsors, partners and Cleantech Open organizers will not enter into a non-disclosure agreement with any participating entrepreneur or team, and by entering the Accelerator each participant will acknowledge that information provided by such individual or company is at risk of disclosure.
 The disclosure of any information regarding your intellectual property may constitute a “public disclosure” that adversely impacts your potential rights.
 If you have valuable intellectual property, please seek legal advice prior to submitting your application.
 Practically, we expect that most entrants will be able to present a compelling business case without divulging unprotected proprietary information.

 Q: How can I learn more about becoming a sponsor?